kgilla/plant-app/README.md

 # Plantarama

 Plantarama is a website made based on the Node.JS curriculum of [The Odin Project](https://www.theodinproject.com/home).
 This website is primarily a visual focused database which also includes a small user model to autheticate and protect more destructive routes.
 There is also an option to "purchase" plants to depreciate stock levels.
+Images can be uploaded through an admin user.

 [Live Demo](https://plantarama.herokuapp.com/)